Kotlin/kotlinx-benchmark/README.md

     }
     ```

 Note: Kotlin/Wasm is an experimental compilation target for Kotlin.
 It may be dropped or changed at any time.
+Refer to
+[Kotlin/Wasm documentation](https://kotlinlang.org/docs/wasm-overview.html) for up-to-date information about the target stability.

 ### Writing Benchmarks